pR0Ps/PhotoFloat/README.md

 the static generator:

     $ photofloat albums
-    $ # OR python -m ../scanner -c cache albums
+    $ # OR python -m /path/to/PhotoFloat/scanner -c cache albums

 After it finishes, you will be all set.
-Simply have your web server serve pages out of your web directory.
+Simply have your web server serve pages out of your public_www directory.
 You may want to do the scanning step in a cronjob.

 ## Notes on Access Control/Security: